jodastephen/railmodel/CR2-Swirl-SWLondon.md

 From Earlsfield to Canary Wharf
 -------------------------------
 * CR2 changing to CR1 at TCR in 27-29m at 30tph
-* CR2 changing to WIM-WAT at CLJ changing to Jubilee at WAT in 31-36m at 18tph (+6m)
+* CR2 changing to CLJ-WAT at CLJ changing to Jubilee at WAT in 31-36m at 18tph (+6m)

 ----